-We have relocated our corporate office to a central location in Singapore, improving the overall accessibility to our employees and reducing transport emission for travelling to the office.
-Our corporate office is designed to use lower emission sources of energy with various energy saving initiatives including an interior design that maximises natural lighting, use of LED lights and split air-conditioning to optimise our energy use and reduce emission.
-We have implemented initiatives to encourage employees, such as placing posters in the pantry area to educate them about water conservation and displaying slogans to remind them to turn off lights and air-conditioners when not in use.
-Our development recognises the shift in consumer preference for products that are eco-friendly and energy efficient.
-As such, our developments have the following practices: Attain BCA Green Mark certification for all Singapore development projects.
-Engage DFS consultant to address and identify risk inherent in the design of a construction project and perform the necessary checks to ensure safe design and building practices are adopted throughout the project, from initial design through completion of project.
-Prioritising the use of low emission or energy efficient process and products in our development, whenever possible, such as the use of prefabricated materials at factory to reduce consumption of electricity on site and the use of environmentally friendly refrigerants air-conditioning which has lower global warming potentials.
+Resource Efficiency/ Energy Source Our corporate office is centrally located in Singapore, improving the overall accessibility to our employees and reducing transport emission for travelling to the office.
+Our corporate office is designed to use lower emission sources of energy with various energy saving initiatives including an interior design that maximises natural lighting, use of LED lights and split air-conditioners to optimise our energy use and reduce emissions.
+We have continued our previous initiative such as placing posters in the pantry area to educate employees about water conservation and displaying slogans to remind them to turn off lights and air-conditioners when not in use.
+Product & Services Attain BCA Green Mark certification for all Singapore development projects.
+BCA Green Mark certification is not mandatory for all private residential projects in Singapore.
+However, the Group is committed to pursuing Green Mark certification for future projects, where feasible.
+To support this, the Group will engage a DFS consultant to identify and address design-related risks and conduct the necessary checks to ensure safe and sustainable design and building practices are adopted throughout all stages, from initial design to project completion.